Welcome to MCExtensions!

 MCHandler

-• 📋 Access and update extension metadata (name, description)
+• 📋 Read or update your extension's metadata (name, description, etc.)

-• 🌍 Read and write blocks in the world with setBlock() and getBlock()
+• 🌍 Read and write blocks using getBlock() and setBlock()

 ext.command({